kizniche/Mycodo/mycodo-manual.rst

-Each ID encased in curly brackets ({}) will be converted to the most recent measurement obtained from that particular sensor or device.
+Each ID encased in curly brackets ({}) will be converted to the most recent measurement obtained from that particular sensor or device under Conditions.

 Before activating any conditionals, it's advised to thoroughly explore all possible scenarios and plan a configuration that eliminates conflicts.
 Then, trial run your configuration before connecting devices to the outputs.
 Some devices or outputs may respond atypically or fail when switched on and off in rapid succession.
-Therefore, avoid creating an
-`infinite loop <https://en.wikipedia.org/wiki/Loop_%28computing%29#Infinite_loops>`__
-with conditional statements.
+Therefore, avoid creating an `infinite loop <https://en.wikipedia.org/wiki/Loop_%28computing%29#Infinite_loops>`__ with conditional statements.